2022 Public Policy Overview

 - Enhance infrastructure and training incentives and establish technology-driving incentives.

-- Seek to increase access to quality, affordable childcare.
+- Seek to increase access to quality and affordable childcare.
+Incentivize businesses offering childcare options to their employees and/or community.

 - Support processes and policies to ensure funds allotted to the state and region through the federal Workforce Innovation and Opportunity Act are administered equitably, efficiently, and creatively by the East Tennessee Local Workforce Development Board.